-Chromium (Cr) can be found in group 6 on the periodic table.
+The element chromium (Cr) can be found in group 6 on the periodic table.
 It is silvery, lustrous, and hard.
-Moreover, it is well known for creating colorful compounds and is often used to both protect and polish other metals through a process called electroplating.
+Moreover, it has a rich chemistry and is well known for creating colorful compounds and is often used to both protect and polish other metals through a process called electroplating.
 Find out more about this radiant transition metal down below!

 Interesting Facts about Chromium!

-- Chromium is named after the Greek word ‘chroma’ which translates to ‘color’ and references the element’s ability to compose colorful compounds.
+- Chromium is named after the Greek word ‘chroma’ or ‘chromos’ which translates to ‘color’ and references the element’s ability to compose colorful compounds.

 - 75% of chromium produced today is used in alloys such as stainless steel to protect and shine base metals such as copper or zinc.

 - Southern Africa and Zimbabwe supply 99% of the world’s chromite which is composed of iron(II) oxide and chromium(III) oxide.